ChrisPytel/lighthouse-web-notes/README.md

 # Weekly Notes Recap

-# `Week 1`
+# ---Week 1---
 `Gists` are a part of github that function as repositories for singular files, they can be forked/cloned and shared via link for peers to review

 `Refactoring` is the practice of going back to your code and cleaning up.
 During this process you remove redundant logic and streamline code for readability.
 Lightweight code is better

-`ESlint` is a npm package for node used to format your .js files to a certain standard
+`ESlint` is a npm package for node used to format your .js files to a certain clean and readable industry standard

 `Markdown` aka .md is a filetype similar to .txt but it is much more versatile.
-Generally youll find find one in most github repos as a README.md
+Generally youll find find one in most github repos as a README.md (funfact this document is a .md!)

 `Command line arguments`
 The built in node method `process.argv` takes whatever we input into our console and returns an array with every arguement as its own string within an array.